Markon101/youtube-video-face-swap/README.md

 ### My Setup

-I am using a desktop PC with one GTX1060 running ubuntu server 16.04.<br />
-Training the model for 100.000 epochs takes me about 30 hours.
+I am personally training on 2 GTX 1080s and 1 GTX 970.
+I am getting a training rate of 2.74 its with my current training set.

 ### Install packages from apt
 ```